FC Krumovgrad: Current squad

-For recent transfers, see Transfers summer 2022.
+For recent transfers, see List of Bulgarian football transfers summer 2025.

 Out on loan

 Foreign players

 Up to five non-EU nationals can be registered and given a squad number for the first team in the Bulgarian First Professional League however only three can be used in a match day.
 Those non-EU nationals with European ancestry can claim citizenship from the nation their ancestors came from.
 If a player does not have European ancestry he can claim Bulgarian citizenship after playing in Bulgaria for 5 years.